MehrdadKiani/ModejsAPI/README.md

 All middleware types support **pre** and **post** hooks.
 Middleware are useful for atomizing model logic.

 **Goel**: Change the name of Bootcamp to slug and store it into DB
-Imagine the name of Bootcamp is 'DEV Advance Camp', and for some reason, we want to change it to 'dev-advance-camp' and save this slug into DB just before saving the name.
+Imagine the name of Bootcamp is `DEV Advance Camp`, and for some reason, we want to change it to `dev-advance-camp` and save this slug into DB just before saving the name.
 The name of Bootcamp comes from the client and we can manipulate this data with a **middleware** on the **schema** just **before** **saving** this data into the database.
 This function `BootcampSchema.pre('save', function (next) {})` will execute before saving data into the DB, so we can change the name to the slug here.
 ```js